-0.2 hours lecture, 0.8 hours laboratory Recommended Preparation: CAOTC47A

-A test preparation course for the Microsoft Access coreuser certification exam.
+0.2 hour lecture, 0.8 hour laboratory Recommended Preparation: CAOTC47A Grading: letter grade or credit/no credit A test preparation course for the Microsoft Access coreuser certification exam.
 Will review all topics that appear in the guidelines for Access MOUS core-user certification.
 MOUS certified courseware will be used.
 Core-user certification indicates that individuals can process a wide range of everyday tasks easily.